-The majority of the Earth’s dust originates in the desert zones of North Africa, the Middle East and China, with the Sahara desert producing about half of the global annual mineral dust.
+Most of the Earth’s dust originates in the desert zones of North Africa, the Middle East and China, with the Sahara desert producing about half of the global annual mineral dust.

-However, during a dust storm, when the winds are blowing easterly from across the Sahara these concentrations increase substantially, reaching as high as 360 μg/m3 for PM10 and 115 μg/m3 for PM2.5.
+However, during a dust storm, when the winds are blowing easterly from across the Sahara, these concentrations increase substantially, reaching as high as 360 μg/m3 for PM10 and 115 μg/m3 for PM2.5.
 This dramatic rise allows for studies to take place with a clear distinction able to be drawn between days with and days without dust.

-They set the condition for a dust storm to be when the 24-hour mean PM10 levels was 50 µg/m3 or more.
+They set the condition for a dust storm to be when the 24-hour mean PM10 levels were 50 µg/m3 or more.
 This was chosen as it is the threshold for the PM10 value as recommended by the World Health Organization.
 This happened on 124 days of the 3-year study.

 A total of 829 patients were identified, all of whom were admitted to the Emergency Department of the University Hospital of the Canaries between 2014 and 2017 with a heart failure diagnosis.
-49 patients sadly died.
-86% passed away during Saharan dust episodes.
+49 patients sadly died, 86% passed away during Saharan dust episodes.
 This suggested a clear relation between exposure to high Saharan dust concentrations and in-hospital mortality in patients with heart failure.

 Interestingly the study also found that exposure to desert dust aerosols probably results in different types of cardiovascular diseases than exposure to combustion aerosols.
 Previous studies have found an association between combustion soot (black carbon aerosols) and ischemic heart diseases, including acute coronary syndrome.
-This would suggest that coarse dust particles exacerbate heart failure, whereas very small combustion particles tend to deposit in the coronary arteries.
+This would suggest that coarse dust particles exacerbate heart failure, whereas tiny combustion particles tend to deposit in the coronary arteries.

 Desert dust seeds the world’s oceans with nutrients that are sorely limited in many marine environments, most notably iron.
 Studies have shown iron feeds the phytoplankton in the Caribbean and along the coast of the southeastern U.S., allowing photosynthesis to occur.
-Photosynthesis of phytoplankton is believed to be responsible for half of the planet’s oxygen production and also a substantial uptake of carbon dioxide.
+Photosynthesis of phytoplankton is believed to be responsible for half of the planet’s oxygen production and a substantial uptake of carbon dioxide.

 Another of the world’s ‘lungs’ is also fed by the Sahara.
 Phosphorus in the dust is transported 3,000 miles into the Amazon rainforest, replacing that which is lost due to rain and flooding.
 The mineral is an essential nutrient for plant growth, which the rainforests depend on to flourish.